Christian Solomon Deutsch, ‘About whom is Isaiah speaking?’ (1734–1797)

 Theologian and pastor

-Solomon was baptized in Amsterdam on June 25th 1767, after he handed in a written confession of his faith, ‘Jehovah glorified through the acknowledgment of the true Messiah, Jesus Christ, proved from the writings of the Prophets, Evangelists, and Apostles.’
-This booklet of 175 pages was followed later by a work of his hand in three volumes ‘Israel’s redemption and eternal salvation’ (Israel’s Verlosinge en eeuwige Behoudenis).
+Solomon was baptized in Amsterdam on June 25th 1767, after he handed in a 175-page written confession of his faith: ‘The Lord is glorified through the acknowledgment of the true Messiah, Jesus Christ, evidenced from the writings of the Prophets, Evangelists, and Apostles.’
+Later Solomon wrote a three-volume work called ‘Israel’s redemption and eternal salvation’ (Israel’s Verlosinge en eeuwige Behoudenis).
 Christian Deutsch, as he wanted to be called, decided to study theology.
-He stayed in Holland to serve his Lord and became a pastor and until his death in 1797, he laboured faithfully in Mijdrecht and preached full of love the salvation in Christ.
+He stayed in Holland to serve and became a pastor and until his death in 1797, he laboured faithfully in Mijdrecht and with love and dedication preached the salvation in the Messiah.